 Keeping pH and inflammation under control

-To increase pH add more antioxidant foods to your diet, like vegetables and fruits with high vitamin C, flavanoids and flavanols.
+To increase pH add more antioxidant foods to your diet, like vegetables and fruits (low sugar) with high vitamin C, flavanoids and flavanols.
 These foods help to cleanse, detox and support your garbage-disposal system.

 It’s always a see-saw balancing act in the body: We use nutrients to create and spend energy, which makes acidic wastes, and those wastes need to be neutralised and removed by antioxidant enzymes.
 Some of the enzymes are supplied by plant foods, and some are made by our body if it has the right minerals available, like magnesium and zinc.
 Extra enzyme support is also available via supplements.

 Magnesium is also used by the body to make another powerful detoxing enzyme (like SOD) called glutathione, which helps neutralise, chelate and remove toxins – and especially toxins like heavy metals.
-The body also uses magnesium to make melatonin during deep sleep, which is a powerful detoxification hormone for the brain.
+The body also uses magnesium to make melatonin during deep sleep, which is a powerful detoxification hormone for the brain and cerebrospinal fluid.